microsoft/FluidFramework/packages/framework/framework-definitions/src/clipboard/Clipboard.md

 At the moment, we support two different options for nested components:

 1. They are a linked copy and retrieve their content from fluid based on the **fluidUrlAttributeName** attribute written during copy
 2. They are a new instance and can optionally retrieve content or state from the query parameters appended to the **fluidUrlAttributeName** attribute

 Choosing between the options above might require user input.

-**ComponentClipboardHelper.loadPastableComponent** is a helper method used for instantiating a nested component.
-It provides functionality to correctly parse and decode **sourceComponentURL**, which is the value of the **fluidUrlAttributeName** attribute on the nested component's HTML element.
-The nested component is created using the **componentIdentifier** contained in the **sourceComponentURL**.
+To instantiate a nested components, the target component should call createComponent on the target context (i.e. IComponentContext) using the component identifier found in the **fluidUrlAttributeName** attribute on the nested component's HTML element.

-Some components implement **IComponentPastable.getComponentUrlOnPaste** to provide an alternate identifier.
+Some components implement **IComponentPastable.getComponentUrlOnPaste** to provide an alternate component identifier.
 In this case, this alternate component should be loaded instead of the original component.
 In essence, the first loaded component may act as a factory for the component that will actually be used.
-The **ComponentClipboardHelper.loadPastableComponent** helper takes care this.
-It will call **IComponentPastable.getComponentUrlOnPaste** on the first component with any query parameters found in **sourceComponentURL**, and if that component returns an alternate component identifier, it will load the corresponding component and discard the original one.
+The target component should call **IComponentPastable.getComponentUrlOnPaste** on the first component with any query parameters found in the value of the **fluidUrlAttributeName** attribute.

+If that component returns an alternate component identifier, this component identified should be used to load the component during paste and discard the original one.
 If first component does not return an alternate identifier or does not implement this interface, it will be loaded.